AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance FAQ.md

 After you create an f1 instance, Alibaba Cloud shares an FPGA development image to you.
 Only CentOS 7u2 images are supported.
 The FPGA development image includes the complete Intel Quartus development suite and the f1 instance constraint files to provide a complete cloud development environment.

+**Note:** You can go to the [ECS Instance Types Available for Each Region page](https://ecs-buy.aliyun.com/instanceTypes/#/instanceTypeByRegion) to view the instance types available in each region.

 The following section describes the basic workflow to use an f1 instance:

 1. After development is complete, you can generate an intermediate QAR file during the compilation stage and upload the file to an Object Storage Service \(OSS\) bucket.
 You can upload this file only to an OSS bucket within the China \(Hangzhou\) region.
 Then, you can register the QAR file information with Alibaba Cloud by calling an API operation.